Bonus Download: Before diving into this post, make sure you grab my free Landscape Painting Starter Kit.

 Take Advantage of Negative Space

-Negative space refers to space which surrounds an object.
-Space which the object takes up is positive space.
+Negative space refers to the space that surrounds an object; space that the object takes up is positive space.

 People tend to only focus on the positive space (the object itself) rather than the negative space (the space around the object).
 They focus on painting all the leaves on a tree (positive space) but ignore the exposed blue sky between the gaps in the leaves (negative space).